PureStorage-OpenConnect/purestorage-puppet/README.md

 ## Setup

-### Connecting to a Pure Storage Array
+### Connecting to a Pure Storage FlashArray

-A connection to a Pure Storage array is via the storage array IP address or FQDN name of the storage array and through use of a Admin account.
+A connection to a Pure Storage FlashArray is via the storage array IP address or FQDN name of the storage array and through use of a Admin account.
 A connection string is needed to inform the providers how to connect.
 The providers can get the connection string from various locations